Rabidscoobie/SC-Joystick-Configuration/index.md

 vJoy also include a utility to monitor the states of the vJoy joysticks.
 This is found in the start menu as `Monitor vJoy`.

-The virtual joysticks are now be shown in the list of USB game controllers.
+The virtual joysticks were now shown in the list of USB game controllers.

 ### Joystick Gremlin